bruceythegoosey/Acer-C720-Hackintosh/README.md

 # Acer-C720-Hackintosh
-Finally a guide for running MacOS on the legendary Acer C720 Chromebook (Peppy).
+Finally a real guide for running MacOS on the legendary Acer C720 Chromebook (Peppy).

 ### ⚠️ Disclaimer
 **By continuing, you acknowledge that you have read and understood the contents of the following disclaimer, and consent to their terms.**